Stock Spotlight: NVIDIA Corp (NASDAQ:NVDA)

 - Structural tailwinds with AI adoption still in its early innings across industries (healthcare, finance, manufacturing, defense) with CEO Jensen Huang believing the computational requirement for reasoning AI models is “easily” 100x more than previously thought, as more tokens must be generated and done so at a faster rate.

-- High margin profile and strong FCF generation ensures solid shareholder returns.
+- High margin and strong FCF generation ensure solid shareholder returns.

 Key Risks